 On the flip side, however preliminary research hints that BCAAs might reduce liver cancer.
 What does all this mean?
 Obviously, cancer biology is complicated.
 For those with a history of cancer, talk to your doctor.

 Fortagen Protein Pro and Con

-Here are my opinions on the good and not so good on the supplement.
+Here are my opinions of the good and not so good about the supplement.
 Your thoughts may be different.

 |Has all 8 essential amino acids||Expensive|

 |No artificial sweeteners or colors or flavors||Bold claims|

 |Low in calories|